evanpetzoldt/qsignups/README.md

 * AOs can be added to the list via the UI
 * Weekly beatdown schedules can be added to the calendar via the UI
 * Users can take Q slots and the calendar db will be updated
-* Users can take themselves off Q slots (Slack admins can also do this for others)
+* Users can take themselves off Q slots and edit their events (time, special qualifier like VQ)
+* Slack admins / listed IDs can also clearn slots and edit event for others

 ### Feature Requests / Roadmap
 * More calendar management UI functionality:
   * Add single (non-recurring) events
   * Delete single and / or recurring events
   * Edit an AO (name change, etc.)
-  * Edit an event (time change, special qualifier like VQ, etc.)
-* Ability for users to edit their own events (special qualifiers like birthday Q or VQ)
 * Support for other event types (most notably QSource)
 * Automated posting of a weekly Weinke / schedule (creation code is in `weinke_create.py`)
 * Reminder messages to users about upcoming Qs (a couple days in advance?)